David Bowie: 1976–1979: Berlin era

-In August 1976, Bowie moved to West Berlin with his old friend Iggy Pop to rid themselves of their drug addictions and escape the spotlight.
+In August 1976, Bowie and Iggy Pop moved to West Berlin to rid themselves of their drug addictions and escape the spotlight.
 Bowie's interest in German krautrock and the ambient works of multi-instrumentalist Brian Eno culminated in the first of three albums, co-produced with Visconti, that became known as the Berlin Trilogy.
-The album, Low (1977), was recorded in France and took influence from krautrock and experimental music and featured both short song-fragments and ambient instrumentals.
+The album, Low (1977), was recorded in France and took influence from krautrock and experimental music, featuring short song-fragments and ambient instrumentals.
 Before its recording, Bowie produced Iggy Pop's debut solo album The Idiot, described by Pegg as "a stepping stone between Station to Station and Low".
 Low was completed in November, but left unreleased for three months.
 RCA did not see the album as commercially viable and was expecting another success following Young Americans and Station to Station.
-Bowie's former manager Tony Defries, who maintained a significant financial interest in Bowie's affairs, had tried to prevent the album from being released.
 Upon its release in January 1977, Low yielded the UK number three single "Sound and Vision", and its own performance surpassed that of Station to Station in the UK chart, where it reached number two.
-Bowie himself did not promote it, instead touring with Pop as his keyboardist throughout March and April before recording Pop's follow-up, Lust for Life.
+Bowie did not promote it, instead touring with Pop as his keyboardist throughout March and April before recording Pop's follow-up, Lust for Life.

-Echoing Lows minimalist, instrumental approach, the second of the trilogy, "Heroes" (1977), incorporated pop and rock to a greater extent, seeing Bowie joined by guitarist Robert Fripp.
+Echoing Lows minimalist, instrumental approach, "Heroes" (1977) incorporated pop and rock to a greater extent, seeing Bowie joined by guitarist Robert Fripp.
 It was the only album of the trilogy recorded entirely in Berlin.
 Incorporating ambient sounds from a variety of sources including white noise generators, synthesisers and koto, the album was another hit, reaching number three in the UK.
 Its title track was released in both German and French and, though only reaching number 24 in the UK singles chart, later became one of his best-known tracks.
 In contrast to Low, Bowie promoted "Heroes" extensively, performing the title track on Marc Bolan's television show Marc, and again two days later for Bing Crosby's final CBS television Christmas special, when he joined Crosby in "Peace on Earth/Little Drummer Boy", a version of "The Little Drummer Boy" with a new, contrapuntal verse.
 RCA belatedly released the recording as a single five years later in 1982, charting in the UK at number three.